Study: Many teens - and parents - feel tethered to phones

-NEW YORK — Parents lament their teenagers’ noses constantly in their phones, but they might benefit from taking stock of their own screen time habits.
+NEW YORK — Parents lament their teenagers’ noses constantly in their phones, but they might want to take stock of their own screen time habits.

 The study surveyed 743 U.S. teens and 1,058 U.S. parents of teens from March 7 to April 10.
 The margin of error is 4.5 percentage points.